Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 It goes to such extent, that when defense minister Robles eventually arrived in Valencia, [she was seen confronting the residents](https://x.com/tomasrp3_/status/1860252445651190257) in a flooded garage.
 There's also [controversy](https://europeanconservative.com/articles/news/spains-new-media-law-sparks-fears-of-censorship-and-state-control/) with the government keeping on passing laws that keep giving them suspiciously more power over media as well as immunity.
 The Spanish institutions are rotten, to the extent that a [corrupt police chief can have multiple luxury cars and go unnoticed](https://x.com/eldebate_com/status/1854977265219915793), but you're fined if you take out 3k euros in cash without a 24h tip to the tax agency.

+21/May/2025 Update because I couldn't miss this:

+> the other day I was eating while listening to TV... and it was all propaganda.
+The *Minister of Equality* said we were still "fighting" against sexism... she said things are "improving a lot" *but they can do better because inequality has been rising* "since covid" (it's actually because of the immigrants, who are even permitted to claim citizenship with a criminal history, not covid; and the opinions turning against the feminist movement is recoil from the obvious brainwashing), and she blamed social media and the far right, before saying they are preparing a massive publicity (propaganda) campaign (with our taxes) to counter social media...

+> The Spanish government is literally a copy of 1984

+> She also mentioned that "the far right" is a "danger to democracy", and that their duty is to change society...
+> She said it like it was the government's duty to change the opinions and values of the people

+Moreover, [they just passed a law to ban journalists who make uncomfortable questions](https://x.com/sextaNoticias/status/1924898463432483326) from government press.
 ### The Charocracy

 Spain not only failed in capitalism with 2008, it is also a failed communist country.